 Definitely cannot be reliably replicated even on my system.
 I'll make sure to screen grab the hover if I see it again.

-#4 Updated by David Gessel almost 4 years ago
+#4 Updated by David Gessel about 4 years ago

 - File 01_shortURL.PNG 01_shortURL.PNG added